johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 There is less friction in testing tools: JUnit dominates.

-It's easy to switch between languages without losing access to a lot of the ecosystem.
+It's easy to switch language without having to add separate plugins for bundling, execution and testing.

 The JVM ecosystem has stood the test of time, and shortcomings are being addressed at a fast rate.
 It will soon be hard to argue that Java is outdated.